[Feature] How EU can support Bolivian youth rebuild the country

 In return for its support to the emerging civil society in the region, the EU will learn from them what matters to these young societies today.

-Just like with the Arab Spring, the current events in Latin America tool the EU by surprise.
+Just like with the Arab Spring, the current events in Latin America took the EU by surprise.
 It is time to start an honest dialogue with this region.
 And what better than talking to the new generation.

 Author bio